 What is Inner Child Healing and Do I Need It?

-If you once wore diapers, ate strained peas, or played in the mud, you have an inner child.
+If you once wore diapers, ate strained peas, or played in the mud, you have an inner child who needs healing.
 You were a sponge absorbing the good, the bad, and everything in between.
 Quite the opposite of running on autopilot in adulthood.
 You didn’t turn a certain age and become a separate entity from your childhood self.
 In fact, much of her/him is still fairly easy to see.
 If you’ve ever thought someone was behaving childishly you were witnessing their inner child taking over the wheel.

 Healing old wounds from your developmental years is also referred to as shadow work, but no matter the name, the mission is still the same.
 Just as I focus on in my coaching, the ultimate goal is building self-awareness.
 When you embark on the journey of self-awareness, meeting with your inner child is essential.
 Why?
 Because just as you would be at a loss stepping over ancient artifacts rather than examine them to gain knowledge of the past, your inner child holds valuable gems about your past.